 Marvin J Lowenthal

-Marvin J. Lowenthal’s practice focuses on white collar defense, general commercial and securities litigation, and privacy.
+Marvin J. Lowenthal’s practice focuses on white collar defense, general commercial and securities litigation, and privacy and cybersecurity.
 Marvin is a Certified Information Privacy Professional (CIPP) in the U.S.

 Prior to joining the firm, Marvin was an associate at Cleary Gottlieb Steen & Hamilton.
 He also served as a Law Clerk for the Honorable Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit and as a Research Specialist at the U.S. Securities and Exchange Commission.